 Check for rust in and around the steerer tube.
 Move the handlebars around and see if it moves freely or is it sticky at one single point.

 Check the bottle cage rivets and bolts for rust.
 It would be quite inconvenient if it is rusted beyond repair.
 On the other hand, if it can be removed easily with WD40, ask the owner why it hadn’t been done so!

 Forks can be replaced.
 If the frame is in good condition, but the front suspension is spoilt, it can still be a good buy.
 You need to factor in the cost of a new fork into the price of the bike.
 Check braze-ons for breakage on a touring specific rig.

 Are the wheels factory fitted?
-If only one has been replaced it might have been because of a crash.
+If one has been replaced it might be because of a crash.
 Check!
 See if the wheels are running true or are they badly out of whack.
 Look for broken spokes.
 Lift the bike in the air and spin the wheel and see if it is touching the brake pads.